The Simplest Way to Sell More Electric Cars in America

 “If you want to see more rapid market penetration of electric vehicles, then prohibitions on direct sales are a major barrier,” he said.
 Crane frequently testifies on Tesla, Rivian, and Lucid’s behalf, but he says that he’s never accepted money from any of them.
 He wants to make clear that this is a no-brainer issue.
 “Whether you’re free market or pro-consumer or pro-environment or pro-competition, there’s something here for everyone,” he said.
 One of his proudest moments was getting the Sierra Club and the Koch brothers to sign a letter opposing the same law.

-The National Automobile Dealers Association, which lobbies to maintain the laws, declined to comment on the record.
-But its representatives have argued that dealer-protection laws exist to protect competitiveness in the market.
+Dealers contend that they are actually the ones fighting for consumer choice and market competition.
+“It’s just common sense that to cater effectively to mass-market buyers—of any drivetrain—you need to capitalize on what has worked for mass-market buyers for generations,” Jared Allen, a vice president at the National Automobile Dealers Association, told me in a statement.
+He cited a report from the market-research firm Escalent that found 57 percent of EV buyers prefer “the traditional approach to car buying.”

+“The assumption that future EV buyers want the Tesla direct-sales model is just flat wrong, ” he said.
+“In a very real way, Escalent revealed that one of the reasons Tesla’s experiment with selling direct worked was only because the company just never gave their customers any other choice.”

-And when they first went on the books in the 1940s, Crane said, the laws were meant to protect dealers from directly competing with automakers, which could presumably undercut them on price.
+But the laws are not about consumer choice at all, Crane said.
+When the laws first went on the books in the 1940s, they were meant to protect dealers from directly competing with automakers, which could presumably undercut them on price.
 In some states, that’s what the laws still do: California, for instance, prevents automakers from opening a location within 10 miles of one of their franchise dealers.
 But in most states, the laws have become far more aggressive, insulating dealers from any other sales model.
 They enshrine a century-old model of car sales, built at the time when the local reputation of a dealer might matter as much, if not more than, the reputation of the brand.

 Over time, dealers have parlayed their position into real political power: The top dealership groups in America have a total revenue of $10 billion, and they command more market share than any car company, Crane said.
 “These are huge multistate businesses.
 Lots of them are publicly traded, and they’re politically extremely powerful.”
 Dealers are major donors to local and state campaigns, or have run for office themselves.
 Chen called out two state legislators who lead auto dealerships—Representative Amy Walen of Washington, a Democrat, and Senator Butch Miller of Georgia, a Republican—for “killing” or “freezing” bills that would have opened up their respective states.
 (Both of the legislators flatly denied the claim, saying the bills had no path to passage.“My friend who is a wine-store owner doesn’t weigh in on wine bills, and I don’t weigh in on auto-dealer issues,” Walen said.)